Georgia (country): Geography

 Georgia is a mountainous country situated almost entirely in the South Caucasus, while some slivers of the country are situated north of the Caucasus Watershed in the North Caucasus.
 The country lies between latitudes 41° and 44° N, and longitudes 40° and 47° E, with an area of 67900 km2.
 The Likhi Range divides the country into eastern and western halves.
 Historically, the western portion of Georgia was known as Colchis while the eastern plateau was called Iberia.

 The Greater Caucasus Mountain Range forms the northern border of Georgia.
 The main roads through the mountain range into Russian territory lead through the Roki Tunnel between Shida Kartli and North Ossetia and the Darial Gorge (in the Georgian region of Khevi).
 The southern portion of the country is bounded by the Lesser Caucasus Mountains.
 The Greater Caucasus Mountain Range is much higher in elevation than the Lesser Caucasus Mountains, with the highest peaks rising more than 5000 m above sea level.

 The highest mountain in Georgia is Mount Shkhara at 5203 m, and the second highest is Mount Janga at 5059 m above sea level.
 Other prominent peaks include Mount Kazbek at 5047 m, Shota Rustaveli Peak 4960 m, Tetnuldi 4858 m, Ushba 4700 m, and Ailama 4547 m.
 Out of the abovementioned peaks, only Kazbek is of volcanic origin.
 The region between Kazbek and Shkhara (a distance of about 200 km along the Main Caucasus Range) is dominated by numerous glaciers.

 The term Lesser Caucasus Mountains is often used to describe the mountainous (highland) areas of southern Georgia that are connected to the Greater Caucasus Mountain Range by the Likhi Range.
-The area can be split into two separate sub-regions; the Lesser Caucasus Mountains, which run parallel to the Greater Caucasus Range, and the Southern Georgia Volcanic Highland.
 The overall region can be characterized as being made up of various, interconnected mountain ranges (largely of volcanic origin) and plateaus that do not exceed 3400 m in elevation.
 Prominent features of the area include the Javakheti Volcanic Plateau, lakes, including Tabatskuri and Paravani, as well as mineral water and hot springs.
 Two major rivers in Georgia are the Rioni and the Mtkvari.